markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 This option is available when the Matter device is already present in an IP network, but it has not been commissioned to a Matter network yet.

+To commission the device, you can use either the setup PIN code or the setup PIN code and the discriminator, both of which you obtained in the step 5.
+Alternatively, you can also use a QR code payload.

 ##### Commissioning with setup PIN code